Double texting

 8

-If you want to prevent concurrent turns and instead queue messages, detect active turns and show a queued indicator in the UI:
+To prevent concurrent turns and queue messages instead, detect active turns and gate the send:

 1